 ✓ Spot the ‘Big Five’ – African Elephant, Cape Buffalo, African Leopard, African Rhino, African Lion

 Sometimes it’s hard to find the answers you want online.
-Get straight to the point and ask our safari experts any questions you may have over the phone.
-Fill in your details below and we will be in contact to arrange a free Tanzanian safari consultation call.
+Get straight to the point and ask us any questions you may have over the phone.
+Fill in your details below and we will be in contact to chat about your Tanzania safari.
 We would love to hear from you!

 Psssssst.
 Remember this itinerary is just a suggestion.
-We have put together what we think is a great four days, but you might want to do other things (theres lots to see!).
-You may have more than four days, you may have less.
+We have put together what we think is a great five days, but you might want to do other things (theres lots to see!).
+You may have more than five days, you may have less.
 Lets have a chat about your ideas and create an itinerary together.

 “You can’t go to Tanzania without going on a safari – it’s like going to Italy and not trying the pasta” Florin Avram

 Congratulations!
 You have successfully summited the roof of Africa and one of the world’s seven summits.
 You are pretty tired and need some relaxing!
-So today we are taking you to the beautiful Kigongoni Lodge for a dip in the pool, relaxing in the sun and some delicious local cuisine.
+So today we are taking you back to your lodge for a dip in the pool, relaxing in the sun and some delicious local cuisine.
 We will arrive here at 2/3pm, so put your feet up and relax into the evening.

-In the morning after breakfast we will pick you up from Kigongoni Lodge (or your chosen hotel / airport) and get our adventure off to a start by driving to Lake Manyara National Park.
+In the morning after breakfast we will pick you up from your lodge and get our adventure off to a start by driving to Lake Manyara National Park.
 Whilst probably being the most underrated of all Tanzanian parks, it covers 402 square miles of lush forest and is the perfect destination for quintessential African wildlife.
 These include elephants, giraffes, zebras, wildebeest, the lake’s famous tree-climbing lions, impala, leopards, dik dik, warthogs and more!
 After a full day of adventuring we will head to Kudu Camp for some dinner and a rest.

 Lake Manyara National Park